 Learners will model and texture their characters in Blender, based on the Character concepts they have created.
 Character designs will be kept simple as the modelling is secondary to the animation in this course.

 Rigging and skinning characters is the process required to be able to animate said characters.
 Learners will create skeletons (rigs) that correctly move and animate their characters without tearing or self-intersecting.

 Learners will finally animate their character, creating walk, run and jump cycles.
 Their final assignment will be a character model with all three of these basic animations, combined with one “Special” animation that will be unique to their character.

 On completion of this course students will have a good foundation of knowledge in many areas of animation, with the understanding and knowledge to explore areas of interest in more depth.
 Establishing the start of a portfolio during the course students will be able build on and improve their work with the confidence in their fundamental understanding of animation.

 Students will be able to work on many different types of projects and in many areas with the skills gained in this course.
-Throughout the course students demonstrate there understanding of 3D modelling and the different requirements needed for games vs film etc.
+Throughout the course students demonstrate their understanding of 3D modelling and the different requirements needed for games vs film etc.

-Areas of interest that some students may explore in more detail after the course include but are not limited to.
+Areas of interest that some students may explore in more detail after the course include but are not limited to: